xfridrik/ppds/README.md

 ### Sample console output
 ![img.png](img.png)

 First line indicate, that all savages are ready to eat, but pot is empty first, so they must wait until cooks fill pot.
-Cooks are then filling pot one by one and last cook signalize to cooks that pot is already full, and they can stop adding food and to savages signalizes, that they can eat.
-The 4 savages eat all the portions and the next savage signals that pot is empty.
-Cooks add portions and fill pot again and then can eat last one savage while others are waiting.
+Cooks are then filling pot one by one and last cook signalize to cooks that pot is already full, and they can stop adding food and to savages signalizes, that they can get portion and eat.
+The 4 savages get and eat all the portions and the next savage signals that pot is empty.
+Cooks add portions and fill pot again and then can get portion last one savage while others are waiting.
 When every savage is done eating, they can go to the next round.

 [^1]: https://www.eiffel.org/doc/solutions/Dining_savages